Disaster Recovery Toolkit

 • How long can essential operations be delayed before negative impacts occur?

-• What contractual, regulatory or reputational impacts may occur as a result of business interruption?
+• What contractual, regulatory, or reputational impacts may occur because of the business interruption?

 • Can business operations be performed at another location if needed?

-• What resources will be needed to perform business operations, including equipment, data and supplies?
+• What resources will be needed for business operations, including equipment, data, and supplies?

 Write an Emergency Preparedness Plan